mk43/python-practice/matplotlib/generateGIF/README.md

 ![](https://raw.githubusercontent.com/mk43/python-practice/master/matplotlib/generateGIF/redraw.gif)

-I provide a machine learning demo by using liner regression to simute linear function. you can help yourself understand it by reading source code I post.
+I provide a machine learning demo by using liner regression to simulate linear function. you can help yourself understand it by reading source code I posted.

 [see more](http://fitzeng.org/2018/02/08/MatplotlibGenerateGif/)